Linaro/lava/doc/pipeline-server.rst

    current JSON submissions.
 It is not yet possible to disable JSON submissions.
 If there is no relevant configuration for a device other than pipeline support, a JSON submission would be accepted but would stay in Submitted state until cancelled.
+See :ref:`changing_existing_workers`.
 #.
 The default setup provides both mechanisms, the only step required
    to allow pipeline submissions to devices connected to ``http://localhost`` is to have pipeline devices available.
+#.
+Distributed deployments need changes on each worker, see
+   :ref:`changing_existing_workers`.
 #.
 Helpers will be developed in due course but currently, pipeline
    setup is principally a manual task for admins.
 #.
 If only pipeline devices are to be supported, the dispatchers